Construction Skills Queensland (CSQ) SAGT subsidised program

 There is a requirement for each eligible student to pay $90.00 at enrolment as a contribution towards the program

-To be eligible to access Construction Skills Queenland (CSQ) programs pariticpants can be either an existing worker in the Building and Construction Industry or career seekers who hold previous experience in the building and construction industry and:
+To be eligible to access Construction Skills Queensland (CSQ) programs participants can be either an existing worker who has a one month or more employment relationship with their Employer.
+The working relationship can be built up through full-time, part-time or casual employment or engagement as a contract worker, an eligible worker ; or career seekers who hold previous experience in the building and construction industry and:

 - Must be a permanent resident of Queensland or be permanently employed in Queensland